-Complex coagulation disturbances with subsequent re-exploration for bleeding||Not infrequent in the early postoperative period|
+|Complex coagulation disturbances with subsequent re-exploration for bleeding||Not infrequent in the early postoperative period|

-Valve replacement procedures have stood the test of time and are generally safe, less morbid, and standardized.
+Valve replacement procedures have been used frequently and successfully and are generally safe and standardized.
 Any superiority of a particular genre of the valve is equivocal.
 Post-operative management depends on the valve type used.
-The important differences can be summarized as follows:
+Some important differences can be summarized as follows:

 |Metal valves||Longevity: last around 20 years||Lifelong anticoagulation is needed, to prevent strokes and embolic phenomena.|

 |Tissue valves||Short lifespan: last about 10 years||Anticoagulation is not needed.|

-Technological advances in the field of valve surgery have yielded genesis of an indigenous percutaneous device – the MitraClip, which potentially ameliorates mitral regurgitation by transatrial septal placement of a ‘‘double alligator’’ clip which reduces the size of the leaky opening of the mitral valve.
+Technological advances in the field of valve surgery have yielded the genesis of an indigenous percutaneous device—the MitraClip.
+This device potentially ameliorates mitral regurgitation by transatrial septal placement of a ‘double alligator’ clip which reduces the size of the leaky opening of the mitral valve.
 Intra-operative, three-dimensional trans-esophageal echocardiography (TEE) provides a great advantage in the accurate placement of the MitraClip.

 The need for near-continuous TEE combined with the anticipated duration of the procedure favors general endotracheal anesthesia.

 Cardiac anesthesia exists to ensure the absence of bradycardia, vasoconstriction, optimum fluid management and observant monitoring.

-Short-acting, potent, inhalational anesthetics are preferred; neuromuscular blockers are not necessary.
-Need for inotropic agents frequently arises prior to bypass and coming off bypass.
+Short-acting, potent inhalational anesthetics are preferred; neuromuscular blockers are not necessary.
+The need for inotropic agents frequently arises prior to bypass and coming off bypass.

-When reversed from the bypass, unstable vital parameters often demand intensive care unit transfer.
-These patients are usually ventilated electively and transferred to floor only once stable.
+When reversed from the bypass, unstable vital parameters often demand intensive care unit (ICU) transfer.
+These patients are usually ventilated electively and transferred from ICU only once they are stable.

-Cardiac surgery and CPB used to be a very morbid affair in the not too distant past.
-Advances in technological know-how and better optimization of the heart while on CPB have dramatically changed the picture.
-Significant complications are as tabulated below:
+Cardiac surgery and cardiopulmonary bypass (CPB) had high morbidity rates in the past.
+Advances in technology and better optimization of the heart during CPB have dramatically improved patient outcomes.
+Some significant complications are described below:

 |Failure to come off bypass||This is now relatively rare but used to cause many deaths.|